Worried about seeds sprouting in your precious lawn? Don’t be.…it’s probably not as bad as you think.

-During late spring to early summer it’s not uncommon for seed heads to pop up in your turf.
+During late spring to early summer it’s not uncommon for grass seed heads to pop up in your turf.

 Flowering and seeding are a natural part of a plant life cycle and a smart survival mechanism of your lawn in response to sudden changes in temperature, wind and rain that can be experienced during this time of year.